tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/录制配置_intl_en.md

-The recording feature is disabled for live push by default.
+The recording feature is disabled for CSS push by default.
 This document describes how to bind a recording template to a specified push domain name to enable the recording feature and how to unbind the template after successful binding to disable the feature.

 [](id:limit)
 ## Use Limits
 - The recorded video files are stored in the [VOD console](https://console.cloud.tencent.com/vod/overview) by default.
 You are recommended to activate the VOD service in advance and purchase appropriate resource packages so as to avoid service suspension due to overdue payment.
 For more information, please see [Getting Started with VOD](https://intl.cloud.tencent.com/document/product/266/8757).
 - After enabling the recording feature, please make sure that your VOD service is in normal status.
-If it is not activated or is suspended due to overdue payment, live recording will not be available, no recording files will be generated, and no recording fees will be incurred.
+If it is not activated or is suspended due to overdue payment, CSS recording will not be available, no recording files will be generated, and no recording fees will be incurred.
 -  The template configuration will take effect in about 5–10 minutes.
 -  After the template is bound successfully, the recording feature will be enabled for push addresses under the specified push domain name.
 - One domain name can be bound to only one recording template.
 After they are bound, all streams under the domain name will be recorded according to this template.